 The Town of Newmarket DC Background Study and Draft Development Charges By-law provides information on proposed development fees and charges.

-The public are invited to provide comments on the Development Charges Background Study, May 21, 2019, as outlined in the Notice of Public Meeting.
+The public were invited to provide comments on the Development Charges Background Study, May 21, 2019, as outlined in the Notice of Public Meeting.
+The calculated rates were updated with further review and can be seen here.

 Further information on Newmarket's development charges can be found in the